 The department offers student employment opportunities for research assistants who assist faculty with their research projects and course preparation, and language assistants who conduct language drills for first-year students.
 Each year, one student with advanced language skills is selected as academic intern to tutor first- and second-year students in grammar and conversation and help coordinate extra-curricular activities.

 Senior projects, which students are required to present in order to be considered for departmental honors, include literary translations from Italian to English, theses on Italian literature and culture, creative projects.
-Click here to see a few examples of recent senior projects.
+Examples of recent senior projects.